debonsh/kairo/README.md

 **The LLM can VETO trades but can NEVER force one.** Every order passes through a hardcoded gate that no agent can override.
 This is the core safety philosophy.

 ## Note:
-its not perfect and need more help mkaing it perfect , hope the internet help me ;) ty and im a total newbie in this feild. wish u luck stranger on the internet
+its not perfect and need more help mkaing it perfect , currently working on UI and the UI inspo and how UI will look is in kairo-ui , hope the internet help me ;) ty and im a total newbie in this feild. wish u luck stranger on the internet

 ## Design Philosophy